Keeper of Zoology, Natural History Museum

-The Keeper of Zoology was a zoological academic position within the Natural History Museum in London, England.
+The Keeper of Zoology was a zoological academic position within the Natural History Museum (previously British Museum [Natural History])in London, England.
 The Keeper of Zoology acted as the head of the Department of Zoology.
 The following is a list of those who have held this position, which existed until 2013 when the Department of Zoology was merged with the departments of Entomology and Botany to form the Department of Life Sciences.
 Dates are those in office.